Equilibria in multi-player multi-outcome infinite sequential games: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Vassilios Gregoriades and the anonymous referees for their helpful comments.
+We are very grateful to Vassilios Gregoriades and the anonymous referees of the conference version for their helpful comments.
 This work benefited from the Royal Society International Exchange Grant IE111233.
-The authors participate in Marie Curie International Research Staff Exchange Scheme \emph{Computable Analysis}, PIRSES-GA-2011- 294962, and are also supported by the ERC inVEST (279499) project.
+The authors participated in the Marie Curie International Research Staff Exchange Scheme \emph{Computable Analysis}, PIRSES-GA-2011- 294962, and are also supported by the ERC inVEST (279499) project.